zachross015/Team-Hippo/milestone4.md

 	1. Loop through the modified testing procedure
 	1. Go public with the product and turn the project into a success
 		1. If failure, reflect on the test and project, then go back to the drawing board and brainstorm solutions to the major problem(s).

+> Regardless of methodology, your testing procedure needs to involve your design prototype from (A).
+Also, be sure to incorporate answers to the following questions in your description.
+> - What is your specific plan to deal with informed consent?

+Verbally summarize all the crucial parts of the testandprovide a more detailed form for testers to sign.

+> - What specific data will you collect and how will it be organized?

+Audience reactions, website interactions, and thoughts on our ideas via a feedback tool to help facilitate hybrid learning into a more effective and equal opportunity environment.

+> - What type of analysis do you intend to perform withthe studydata, and how will that analysis help answer yourresearchquestion from (B.1)?

+Use either the Agile or Waterfall Methodology (Lean Six Sigma?)

+> - How might you conduct your testing procedure safely during apandemic?

+Our methodology uses hybrid protocols to begin with, meaning most of the study can be performed from monitoring user interactions with the platform.
+That being said, any in person study would have dedicated space fitted out with safety measures for prevention of disease spreading.